 Pro tip: Ask a question.
 People like to share their insights about a topic and sometimes all it needs to document great content is a simple question.

-No matter if you are a solopreneur, a growing startup or an enterprise, you will learn a lot about how to create engaging videos to build a brand and grow your business.
+It doesn’t matter if you are a solopreneur, a growing startup, or an enterprise, you will learn a lot about how to create engaging videos to build a brand and grow your business.

 Pro tip: Chad uses the power of text captions to summarize points and reinforce his message throughout the video.
 Captions can increase video view time by an average of 12%.